enspyrco/crowdleague/.contributing/the-process.md

         -   Decide on widget/action/middleware names

--   An issue on GitHub for each use case
+-   An issue on GitHub for each use case:

     1. Create a tracking issue

-      - add a tracking label
+        - add the "tracking" label

-      - title "section_name use_case_number: use_case_name"
+        - Add a title "section_name use_case_number: use_case_name"

         - in the description, break down the use case into a checklist of tasks (sub issues)

         - grab team for discussion/ input on checklist

     2. For each task in tracking issue, create an issue and link its issue number

     3. Add all created issues to appropriate github projects

-- Links back and forth between the Task, Issue & Doc
+- Add Links back and forth between the Task, Issue & Doc

 -   Folders for tests (use the code-name for the use-case)